-Results for both Internet and Converged Services' trouble reports were both better than the 100% target level, resulting in a 129% achievement level for internet troubles and 200% for Converged Services.
-Each of the other measures was substantially worse than their minimum target level, resulting in a 0% achievement for each.
+Results for both CATV and Converged Services' trouble indexes were both better than the 100% target level, resulting in a 133% achievement level for Internet and 200% for Converged Services.
+Results for each of the other measures fell short of their minimum target levels, resulting in a 0% achievement for each.
+The collective achievement for all service measures was 60% for the chief executive officer, the executive vice president and the chief financial officer.